-At Hamberley, we take a different approach to dementia care.
-Our number one priority for residents living with dementia is to welcome, support and embrace their ever-changing needs.
+Yes.
+At Hamberley Care Homes, our number one priority for residents living with dementia is to welcome, support and embrace their ever-changing needs.

 We regularly organise activities and events with people from the local community, which means our residents can remain an important part of the world outside of their home.
 There are many clubs and workshops available for people living with dementia – for example, our Dementia-Friendly Cinema Club.